I’m not an experienced “20 years on the field” photographer. I teach photography, but I am a just born life photography baby.

 I started to get more and more involved in dog training.

 I got married.
 (Maurizio official photographer of the event: he was then a very good photographer: photography class worked.).

 The end of my marriage.

-Three monthes on SSRI anti depressant drug.
+Three months on SSRI antidepressant drug.

 And then, life blossomed again.

-My painting were seen only by people visiting me.
+My painting was seen only by people visiting me.
 I couldn’t certainly bring them always with me.
 I couldn’t upload and share them on the web unless I shot a photograph of them.
 Hey, what have you just said?
 Photography?

-In the cold 2013 winter I realized I never really gave photography a chance of being a way to express myself.
+In the cold 2013 winter, I realized I never really gave photography a chance of being a way to express myself.
 So I asked for training to the most expert person I knew: Maurizio.
 He suggested me to start shooting with my smartphone, so I could learn the basics of composition in a cheap way.

 I shot.
 I shot everything.
 I even shot cheese on the table.
 I shot photographs of ashtrays in my house.
 I shot smoked cigarettes.